-For patients (and their spouses) who struggle with sleep apnea or snoring, mandible advancement devices that shift the jaw forward during sleep can make a major difference in sleep quality.
+For patients (and their spouses) who struggle with sleep apnea or snoring, mandible advancement devices such as morning repositioners that shift the jaw forward during sleep can make a major difference in sleep quality.
 Having the jaw shifted forward overnight can cause its own problems, however, including significant, lasting jaw pain.
 Fortunately, a quick use of a morning repositioner on a daily basis can provide relief of chronic and acute jaw pain caused by having the jaw lodged forward overnight – and prevent the permanent advancement of the lower jaw.

 While it is possible to realign the jaw naturally after using a mandible advancement device by repeatedly clenching the jaw, morning repositioners accelerate the jaw’s relaxation process.
 A few gentle clenches over a short duration using a hands-free morning repositioner enables the jaw to gently slide backwards and into a centric position.